Particle.news

 Mexico Deploys 10,000 Troops to Combat Fentanyl Trafficking at U.S. Border

-• Mexican President Claudia Sheinbaum sent 10,000 troops to the U.S. border following a tariff threat from President Trump, doubling the military presence in the region.
+• Mexican President Claudia Sheinbaum sent 10,000 troops to the U.S. border in early February to address fentanyl trafficking, doubling the military presence in response to tariff threats from President Donald Trump.